|

 15% Girls aged 8 sprouting pubic hair

+and breast buds?
 Women are now beginning to menstruate in the

 United States at age 10.
 The age of menarche used to be 16.
 Authorities have insisted that this is normal for a